jeffreylederer/ReactType1/README.md

 - A maximum of 20 points are awarded to any team for determining standings if that points limit are selected when the league is created if this option is selected.

-- For byes, the team with a bye is 14 poinra and a win for determining standings.
+- For byes, the team with a bye is 14 points and a win for determining standings.

 - For forfeits, the team not forfeiting is awarded 14 points and a win for determining standings.
 The forfeiting team receives no scored points for that week and a lose.
+The other team gets 14 points.

 # Membership